V4Fire/Client/src/components/form/b-button/README.md

 #### [method = 'get']

-A data provider method to use if `dataProvider` or `href` props are passed.
+A data provider method used if `dataProvider` or `href` props are passed.

 ```
 < b-button :href = '/generate/user' | :method = 'put'